RetiaLLC/S2-Nugget/README.md

 Press and hold down the BOOT or 0 button, press and release the RESET or RST button, and then release the BOOT button.

-In the Chrome browser, navigate to: https://adafruit.github.io/Adafruit_WebSerial_ESPTool/
+In the Chrome browser, navigate to: :point_right: https://adafruit.github.io/Adafruit_WebSerial_ESPTool/

 Select 460800 Baud from the pull-down menu (top-right).